mjstrobl/WEXEA/README.md

 32GB of RAM are required (it may work with 16, but not tested) and it should take around 48 hours to finish with a full Wikipedia dump.

+## Parsers

+Time consumption was measured when running on a Ryzen 7 2700X with 64GB of memory.
+Data was read from and written to a hard drive.

+### Parser 1 (~2h 45 min):
+Finds redirect articles as well as redirects mentioned in articles.

+Dictionaries:
+* title2id: Matching Wiki Ids with their corresponding titles.
+* redirects: Stores redirects and their current titles.
+* filename2title: Stores filenames, which is used by the next parser.

+### Parser 2 (~1h 45 mins with 6 processes / ~6,000,000 articles to process)
+Removes most Wiki markup, irrelevant articles (e.g. lists or stubs), extracts aliases and separates disambiguation pages.

+Dictionaries:
+* aliases: Alias dictionary, storing all names each entity was linked with and stores the number of each appearance.
+* disambiguations: List of disambiguation pages (one for geo, human, numbers and others)
+* surnames
+* given names
+* categories: Stores all categories of each article.
+* links: Stores the number of times each article appears in each article.
+IDs instead of titles are used here.
+* stubs: Stub articles.

+A number of processes can be set to speed up the parsing process of all articles.
+However, each process consumes around 7.5GB of memory.
+It is necessary to run `merge_dictionaries.py` afterwards.

 ## Citation (bibtex)

 @InProceedings{strobl-trabelsi-zaiane:2020:LREC,